-Choosing what type of reverb you're going to use on a track can be a daunting task.
+Choosing what kind of reverb you're going to use on a track can be a daunting task.
 But what can prove to be even more challenging is deciding when to add reverb in the first place, and when not to.

 In this article, we’ll share four essential considerations so you can make wiser decisions around whether or not to add reverb to your tracks.